RIIVEH305F

 - Operate and maintain a 4WD vehicle

-Documentation: Complete Vehicle Checklist
+Documentation: Complete Vehicle Performance Report

 Theory assessment: A written assessment consisting of multiple-choice and short-answer questions.
 Students must answer all questions.